 If the student is scheduled for and provided services for which he or she is eligible for at least 4 hours each day, the student is eligible for full-day attendance (ADA eligibility code of 1).
 If the student is scheduled for and provided services for which he or she is eligible for at least 2 hours but fewer than 4 hours each day, the student is eligible for half-day attendance (ADA eligibility code of 2).
-If the student is scheduled for and provided services for which he or she is eligible for fewer than 2 hours each day, the student is not eligible to generate ADA (ADA eligibility code of 0).
+If the student is scheduled for and provided services for which he or she is eligible for fewer than 2 hours each day, the student is eligible for which he or she is eligible for fewer than 2 hours each day, the student is not eligible to generate ADA (ADA eligibility code of 0).